Gandi/libvmod-unidirectors/README.rst

 	Configure a director as least connections.

 	The director chooses the less busy backend server.
-	A weight based on number of connections is used on default backend.
+	A weight based on number of connections is used on tcp backend.
 	The slow start optional parameter is defined in seconds.

 Example